Invariance of Brownian motion associated with past and future maxima: Introduction and main results

-Since $\ct $ is an involution and is commutative with time reversal, each $\ctc $ is readily seen to enjoy these two properties as well; see \sref{;sptranss} for details.
+Since $\ct $ is an involution and commutes with time reversal, each $\ctc $ is readily seen to enjoy these two properties as well; see \sref{;sptranss} for details.
 One of the main results of the paper is the following generalization of \eqref{;invw}:

 \begin{thm} For every $c>0$, we have

 \end{thm}

 In order to describe two extremal cases of the above theorem with $c\downarrow 0$ and $c\to \infty $, we introduce two transformations on $C([0,t];\R )$ denoted respectively by $\cg \equiv \cg ^{t}$ and $\cm \equiv \cm ^{t}$: for each $\phi \in C([0,t];\R )$,